-You can use the HP 64700's BNC connector (labeled TRIGGER IN/OUT on the HP 64700 rear panel) to trigger an external instrument (for example, a logic analyzer or oscilloscope) when the analyzer finds its trigger condition.
+You can use the HP 64700's BNC connector (labeled TRIGGER IN/OUT on the lower left corner of the HP 64700 rear panel) to trigger an external instrument (for example, a logic analyzer or oscilloscope) when the analyzer finds its trigger condition.
 Also, you can allow an external instrument to arm the analyzer or break emulator execution into the monitor.